Last updated: 05/1/2019

 Inhalants are a difficult drug to talk about because so many, different household items can be inhaled as a way to get high.
 It isn’t just about sniffing glue.

 Given the availability of inhalants and the relative silence regarding inhalant use, it is not surprise that many teenagers experiment with them.
 However, many people don’t realize that inhaling fumes to get high, even once, can be harmful to the brain and body and can lead to death.
 In truth, the chemicals being used to get high can change the way the brain works and cause other bodily problems.

 But, what are inhalants?
 What could your teen be using to get high?

 It is true that many drugs can be inhaled, but the term inhalants only applies to those substances that are rarely, if ever, taken in any other way than inhaling.
 These substances take many forms, but the one clear trait that they all have is that they have psychoactive (mind-altering) properties when inhaled.

 Many people have a hard time thinking of inhalants as drugs because the items used tend to be everyday items whose purpose has nothing to do with getting high.
-If you fear that your child is getting high on inhalants and you need more information, contact Addictions.com at 800-654-0987and speak with an expert in the field.

 The National Institute on Drug Abuse identifies the following products as inhalants: